Moebytes/Moepictures/readme.md

 git clone https://github.com/Moebytes/Moepictures.git
 ```

 Rename the file `.env.example` to `.env` and put in your credentials.
-At minimum the pg database credentials are required, which are the keys prefixed with `PG`. `COOKIE_SECRET` should be set to a string of random characters. `EMAIL_ADDRESS` and `EMAIL_PASSWORD` is the email address used to send people email verification emails, password resets, etc. For it to work with gmail, you need to setup an app password: https://myaccount.google.com/apppasswords
+At minimum the pg database credentials are required, which are the keys `PG_HOST`, `PG_USER`, `PG_DATABASE`, `PG_PASSWORD`, `PG_PORT`, and the `COOKIE_SECRET` which should be set to a string of random characters.

+`EMAIL_ADDRESS` and `EMAIL_PASSWORD` is the email address used to send people email verification emails, password resets, etc. For it to work with gmail, you need to create an app password: https://myaccount.google.com/apppasswords

 In order for source lookup from Pixiv, Twitter, and other sites to work, you need to seek out the credentials for their respective API's.
 You can find info on how to obtain them simply by googling, it would take me a long time to detail every site.